U.S. attorney general renews calls to prosecute first-time border crossers

 The United States has sent military to the border a number of times over the years.

-Sessions directed the U.S. Attorney's Offices in southern California, Arizona, New Mexico, and Texas to prosecute all the cases referred under the criminal entry statute, known as 1325, "to the extent practicable."
+Sessions directed the U.S. attorneys offices in southern California, Arizona, New Mexico and Texas to prosecute all the cases referred to under the criminal entry statute, known as 1325, "to the extent practicable."

-The mandate followed a memo issued by Sessions in April 2017 instructing prosecutors to increase their focus on criminally charging first-time offenders as well as people with multiple entries.
+Sessions in April 2017 had instructed prosecutors to increase their focus on criminally charging first-time offenders as well as people with multiple entries.

 Some federal prosecutors, defense attorneys and judges have expressed concerns that charging border crossers en masse is a drain on court resources.

-"This will be assembly-line justice, where large numbers of defendants are forced through the system without adequate time to consult counsel," Cecillia Wang from the American Civil Liberties Union said in a statement.
+"This will be assembly-line justice, where large numbers of defendants are forced through the system without adequate time to consult counsel," Cecillia Wang, a deputy legal director at the American Civil Liberties Union, said in a statement.

 In December 2017, a group of immigrant advocacy organizations filed a complaint with the U.S. Department of Homeland Security's Civil Rights and Civil Liberties division claiming that some immigrants being criminally prosecuted for crossing the border were being forcibly separated from their children.